kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 ![](assets/main-arch.svg)

 ### DocsTopic and ClusterDocsTopic
-- All details of a given documentation topic, including doc soureces are specified with [Custom Resource](/assets/doc-topic-crd-and-example.yaml) (DocsTopic and ClusterDocsTopic)
+- All details of a given documentation topic, including doc soureces are specified with custom resource (DocsTopic or ClusterDocsTopic)
 - Supported formats: markdown + assets, swagger, asyncapi, odata
 - Documentation can be provided in different formats:
   - in a zip/tar.gz format